stroxler/pyre-notes-and-tools/pycon-2025/typing-ecosystem-v1.md

 - Pydantic lets you write a class with type hints and get validation and serialization for free
   - In traditional python, validation could take many lines of code and be hard to maintain or read
 - FastAPI uses type hints (and Pydantic) to get request validation, API schemas, and documentation automatically from type hints
-- SQLAlchemy is a type-powered library for integrating with relational databases
+- SQLModel is a type-powered library for integrating with relational databases
-  - It fuses SQLAlchemy and Pydantic to bring validation and DB integration togetehr
+  - It fuses SQLAlchemy and Pydantic to bring validation and DB integration together
 - Hydra is a configuration engine (originally built with ML applications in mind) that can integrate with Pydantic to type configurations
   - It's been estimated that over half of outages are caused by configuration errors
 - Typer generates CLI interfaces from type hints